 During the study, people who ate more eggs included certain lipid molecules in their blood samples that positively correlated with the blood profile of men who remained free of type 2 diabetes.
-Scientists also identified a few biochemical mixes in blood that anticipated a higher risk of developing type 2 diabetes, including the amino corrosive tyrosine.
+Scientists also identified a few biochemical mixes in the blood that anticipated a higher risk of developing type 2 diabetes, including the amino-corrosive tyrosine.

-The study suggests some plausible mechanisms which could at least partly explain the inverse association between egg intake and the previously observed lower risk of developing type 2 diabetes.
+The study suggests some plausible mechanisms that could at least partly explain the inverse association between egg intake and the previously observed lower risk of developing type 2 diabetes.

 The study is published in the journal Molecular Nutrition and Food Research.